 - October 2023 Monthly Gunfire Report

 ShotSpotter is a "Gunfire Detection" technology that utilizes acoustic sensors, or microphones, that are placed in a designated area of deployment.
 The sensors are placed specifically on light poles, public buildings, or telephone poles.
 Once the sensors detect gunfire, this then begins the process of notifying the Durham Police Department.
 For more specifics on how the technology works in general, view the video in the "How Does ShotSpotter Work?" tab.

 No. ShotSpotter is an acoustic-based system.
 While it may be integrated with video systems, the Durham Police Department nor the City of Durham will utilize ShotSpotter with cameras or similar devices.

 Per the ShotSpotter website, the system is highly accurate at detecting outdoor gunshots.
 In 2019 the system had a 97% aggregate accuracy rate across all of ShotsSpotter customers including a very small false positive rate of less than 0.5% of all reported gunfire incidents.
 You can read the results of an independent audit by Edgeworth Analytics here

 The Durham Police Department will also be partnering with Duke University to study the efficacy of the technology by studying the deployment area and an area of the city of similar size with similar call volume that does not deploy ShotSpotter.
 The Durham Police Department intends to regularly update this webpage with data regarding the department's usage.

-The current projected implementation of ShotSpotter is expected to occur in September 2022.
+The current projected implementation of ShotSpotter is expected to occur in November 2022.
 This timeline is subject to change as the project develops.